13 Ways to Get Your Blog Noticed & Boost Traffic

 • Infographics

-Unfortunately, most new bloggers are too lazy to publish original content.
+Unfortunately, every second blogger is too lazy to publish original content.

 Instead, what they’re going to do is find high volume/competition keywords and publish something that already exists elsewhere.